eyalvardi/AngularJSEx/README.md

   - Expose a referance to main module.
   - Expose plugins array that executing after document ready.
   - Expose addRequireTongApp method.
-When you whant to add referance to the main module You do not know who it is the main module, Just after the document ready is fire.
+When you whant to add referance to the main module You don't know who it is the main module, Just after the document ready is fire.

 2. AngularEx.ModulesDumper.js goals: (Dependent on AngularEx.Base.js )
    - Expose getModulesTree method.
 This method return json object of module tree.